-All students pay a Student Incidental Fee of \$200.
-This money is held in a student account for each student.
-Students have the option of using this account to pay for:
+All students pay a Student Incidental Fee of \$500.
+Part of these fees, \$200, is held in a student account for each student.

+Students have the option of using this account (with parental permission) to pay for:

 - Redeemer T-shirts for Physical Education

 - OCS or Winchester bus tickets

 - student lock

 - Student Council dinners and activities

 - lost text or library books

 - yearbook

 - school photographs

 - Redeemer clothing/school uniforms

 - student workbooks

 - sports/athletics fees